jc-hsiao/Maven.Spring-QuickPollApplication/README.md

 ## Part 5.3 - Create custom Error Responses

-Spring provides some built-in exception handling and error response, but we'll customize it a bit here.
-Create an `ErrorDetail` class in a new `io.zipcoder.tc_spring_poll_application.dto.error` package to hold relevant information any time an error occurs.
+Spring provides some built-in exception handling and io.zipcoder.tc_spring_poll_application.error response, but we'll customize it a bit here.
+Create an `ErrorDetail` class in a new `io.zipcoder.tc_spring_poll_application.dto.io.zipcoder.tc_spring_poll_application.error` package to hold relevant information any time an io.zipcoder.tc_spring_poll_application.error occurs.

 Fields (Don't forget to provide getters and setters):

-- `String title`: a brief title of the error condition, eg: "Validation Failure" or "Internal Server Error"
+- `String title`: a brief title of the io.zipcoder.tc_spring_poll_application.error condition, eg: "Validation Failure" or "Internal Server Error"
-- `int status`: the HTTP status code for the current request; redundant but useful for client-side error handling
+- `int status`: the HTTP status code for the current request; redundant but useful for client-side io.zipcoder.tc_spring_poll_application.error handling
-- `String detail`: A short, human-readable description of the error that may be presented to a user
+- `String detail`: A short, human-readable description of the io.zipcoder.tc_spring_poll_application.error that may be presented to a user
-- `long timeStamp`: the time in milliseconds when the error occurred
+- `long timeStamp`: the time in milliseconds when the io.zipcoder.tc_spring_poll_application.error occurred
 - `String developerMessage`: detailed information such as exception class name or a stack trace useful for developers to debug